Parallel Quantum Algorithm for Hamiltonian Simulation: Introduction

-\paragraph{Parallel quantum walk} The main ingredient in our parallel simulation algorithm is the parallel quantum walk.
-For an intuition of the algorithm, let us consider a very special case of uniform-structured Hamiltonians for example, a tensor product of Pauli matrices; that is, $H=\bigotimes_{l\in [n]}\sigma_l$ for $\sigma_l \in \braces*{\bbone, X,Y,Z}$ being Pauli matrices.
+The main ingredient in our parallel simulation algorithm is the parallel quantum walk.
+For an intuition of the algorithm, let us consider a very special case of uniform-structured Hamiltonians for example, a tensor product of Pauli matrices; that is, $H=\bigotimes_{t\in [n]}\sigma_t$ for $\sigma_t \in \braces*{\bbone, X,Y,Z}$ being Pauli matrices.
 Although $H$ is a simple $1$-sparse Hamiltonian, it suffices for an illustration of the main idea in our algorithm.
-To begin with, one can think of $H$ as a weighted adjacency matrix of a $1$-sparse graph $\mathsf{H}$, then a step of Childs' quantum walk without parallelism is a ``superposition version'' of a classical random walk: it performs $\ket{j}\mapsto H_{jk}\ket{k}$ for all vertex $j$ in $\mathsf{H}$, where in this special case $k$ is the unique neighbor of vertex $j$, and $H_{jk}\in \braces*{1,i,-1,i}$.
-This step requires $O\parens*{1}$ queries to determine $j$'s neighbor and the entry value $H_{jk}$.
+To begin with, one can think of $H$ as a weighted adjacency matrix of a $1$-sparse graph $\mathsf{H}$, then a step of Childs' quantum walk without parallelism is a ``superposition version'' of a classical random walk: it performs $\ket{j}\mapsto H\ket{j}=H_{jk}\ket{k}$ for all vertices $j$ in $\mathsf{H}$, where $k$ is the unique neighbor of vertex $j$, and $H_{jk}\in \braces*{1,i,-1,-i}$.

+For this special case, multiple steps of Childs' quantum walk can be directly implemented in parallel, as shown in the following.
+Observe that the graph $\mathsf{H}$ consists of $2^{n-1}$ pairs of vertices, among which for each pair $(j,k)$, multiple steps of Childs' quantum walk simply alternate between the state $\ket{j}$ and $\ket{k}$ with an accumulated phase.
+If we can predict (compute) the destination of $r$ steps of this walk and the accumulated phase by quantum circuits with depth significantly less than $r$, then these $r$ steps can be implemented efficiently in parallel.